microsoft/semantic-kernel/docs/decisions/0045-kernel-content-graduation.md

 ## Context and Problem Statement

-Currently, we have many Content Types in expermental state and this ADR will give some options on how to graduate them to stable state.
+Currently, we have many Content Types in experimental state and this ADR will give some options on how to graduate them to stable state.

 ## Decision Drivers